If you’re in need of financial assistance to study at a tertiary institution in South Africa, you might want to consider

 • Postgraduate Diploma in Accounting

-Most NSFAS applicants are concerned or worried why there was no documents or info of parent/s were not asked.
+Most NSFAS applicants are concerned or worried why there were no documents or info of parent/s were not asked.

 Those who will be applying should take note.

 When start the process of Nsfas Application there are two questions that will determine if your parent’s Documents will be needed or Not.

 Those two questions are;

-Are you financially depended on your parents/legal guardian?
+Are you financially depended on your parents/legal guardians?
 (Yes/No)

 The answer you pick here will determine the rest.
 If you select “Yes” the process will go further and ask you details of your Mother and Father.